davidwkeith/11ty-webc-starter/README.md

 - **PWA Ready:** Configured with a web app manifest (`manifest.webmanifest`) and a service worker (`service-worker.js`) for offline capabilities and installability.
 - **Automatic Icon Generation:** PWA icons (e.g., `icon-192.png`, `icon-512.png`) are automatically generated from `img/favicon.svg`.

+### Advanced CSS Processing

+- **PostCSS:** Processes CSS with plugins like Autoprefixer for enhanced compatibility and features.

 ### Deployment

 - **Cloudflare Pages Ready:** Includes `_headers` and `_redirects` for Cloudflare Pages deployment.